Cuban intervention in Angola: Operation Carlota

 For the bulk of the troops and the equipment the Cubans commandeered all available ships in its merchant marine, the first three sailing from Havana on 8 November.
 They docked in Luanda on 27 and 29 November and 1 December bringing 1,253 troops and equipment.

 The deployment of troops was not pre-arranged with the USSR, as often reported and depicted by the US administration.
 On the contrary, it also took the USSR by surprise.
 The Soviets were forced to accept the Cuban troop deployment so as not to endanger relations with their most important ally in close proximity to the United States.
 But they had in mind to keep a lid on the extent of the Cuban engagement and merely sent arms and a few specialists to Brazzaville and Dar es Salaam.
 It was only two months later after the fighting swung in favour of the Cubans and the U.S. passed the Clark Amendment that Moscow agreed to a degree of support by arranging for a maximum of 10 transport flights from Cuba to Angola.

 With the FNLA attacking from the east, the situation for the MPLA only a few days before independence looked dim.
 In addition to this, Cabinda was under threat of takeover by a FLEC-Zairian force.
 The Cuban troops able to intervene before the declaration of independence on 11 November were the ones posted in the three CIRs, the 100 specialists that arrived in Luanda on 7 November and the first 164 special forces of Operation Carlota arriving on two planes on the evening of 8 November.
 The 100 specialists and 88 men of the special forces were immediately dispatched to the nearby front at Quifangondo where the FNLA-Zairian force had launched an assault that very morning.
 They supported 850 FAPLA, 200 Katangans and one Soviet advisor.
-First heavy weapons had already arrived from Cuba by ship on 7 November, among them cannons, mortars and 6 BM-21 (Katyusha) multiple rocket launchers.
+The first heavy weapons had already arrived from Cuba by ship on 7 November, among them cannons, mortars and 6 BM-21 (Katyusha) multiple rocket launchers.
 The Cubans received reports that the expected invasion of Cabinda had started on the morning of 8 November.